 Any such amendment shall be by consensus or, if consensus cannot be obtained, shall require a two-thirds majority of all Board members.

-Article 26: By-laws
+Article 25: Operating Procedures

-The Board may adopt By-laws and other internal guidelines which shall be subject to the prior approval of the Supervisory Authority.
+The Board may adopt the Operating Procedures and other internal guidelines which shall be provided to the Supervisory Authority following adoption by the Board.

-Article 27: Dissolution
+Article 26: Dissolution